What is personal information?

 - To promote new and existing programs and services to our clients.

-- To assist Children’s Inclusion Support Services (CISS) in determining the level of support that may be provided to eligible children.
+- To assist Children’s Integration Support Services (CISS) in determining the level of support that may be provided to eligible children.

 - To develop, implement and monitor plans to meet the needs of children eligible for the services of CISS.